Cream Tea at Home

 - 2 knives for the scones

-And last but not least, if you’re wondering if there is a proper way to eat scones.
+If you’re wondering if there is a proper way to eat scones.
 YES, THERE IS.

-The Basics of Eating a Scone Properly
+Eating a Scone Properly

 - Scoop out clotted cream and jams onto your plate, enough for one scone.